-Most robotic swimming pool cleaners include some form of smart navigation technology.
+Most of these types of devices include some form of smart navigation technology.
 What this means is over time, the robot will learn the shape of your pool and the most efficient cleaning route.
 The smartest ones will also learn dirt “hotspots” and know which areas of your pool require a bit of extra scrubbing.

 Of course, as with anything, the more you spend, the better it will be.
 The premium models will come with apps and wifi control meaning if you need to do some spot cleaning, it is a cinch.

-There are two major types of robot pool cleaners; the above-ground and in-ground.
-The major difference between them is that most in-ground pool robots are designed to climb walls, steps and steeper slopes while the above-ground pool robot isn’t capable of performing such functions.
+There are two major types of robot cleaners that a pool owner should consider; the above-ground and in-ground.
+The major difference between them is that most in-ground pool robots are designed to climb pool walls and steeper slopes while the above-ground pool robot isn’t capable of performing such functions.

 Robotic pool cleaners will come with a charger that you plug into your regular household power outlet.